 Artificial intelligence is the latest new way of tackling mental health and is now being developed to be able to detect psychiatric problems like depression, obsessive compulsive disorders, and anxiety just by talking to you via an app or a ‘bot’ – yes, that’s right, they can diagnose and predict mental illnesses by just talking and listening to you.
 A strained health system for health professionals has opened up a new channel: apps for digital healthcare.
 This method takes communication to the next level and allows the individual to talk about the way they’re feeling, if, and when, they want – and with no human interaction.
 With reports from the British Medical Association warning that thousands of people with serious mental health issues are waiting up to two years to receive specialist support, an alternative means to dealing with this situation is emerging.
+Capitalizing on other technology, such as the blockchain applications & services in healthcare, would be extremely beneficial in the lives of many people who want to address their specific diseases.

 The stuff we see in science fiction movies about artificial intelligence (AI) has turned from the fiction of yesterday to the fact of today.
 Mechanical therapists aren’t as far-fetched as you might think.
 In the 1960s, Joseph Weizenbaum of the Massachusetts Institute of Technology’s Artificial Intelligence Laboratory developed ELIZA, a chatbot that could emulate the conversations of a psychotherapist through a question-and-answer system where a patient would type questions into the system and ELIZA would just answer.
 Fast forward ten years later to the 1970s and PARRY was created by psychiatrist Kenneth Colby.
 The computer program successfully impersonated a paranoid person to the extent that it succeeded in fooling expert psychiatrists who were not able to differentiate the computerised version of the person from the actual patient!